KillingSpark/HowLogindWorks/Readme.md

 ### Users
 Users and their identification and authentification are luckily out of the scope of session management.
 We expect this to be handled by something else.
-Logind requires PAM to be used anyways so probably some PAM module will be used to authenticate a users when he logs in.
+Logind requires PAM to be used anyways so probably some PAM module will be used to authenticate a user when he logs in.

 ### Seats
 Reasoning about which hardware belongs to which seat is hard.
 Thats why logind does not do it.
 This is part of udev.
-I still want to talk about it because there is one weird interaction between user ACLs set by logind and udev.
+I still want to talk about it because there is a weird interaction between user ACLs set by logind and udev.

-Ok so shot intro for udev: linux exposes a very messy and complicated device file tree.
+Ok so short intro for udev: linux exposes a very messy and complicated device file tree in `/sys/devices`.
 Udev looks at it and makes some sense out of it and provides a simpler abstraction.
 It also has a collection of device-ids, vendor-ids, etc... that help it classify these devices.
 It then creates device files in /dev for you to interact with the devices (or device drivers).
 It also listens to events that indicate new/removed devices and takes appropriate actions.